OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 October 2001.md

 ---

 ## Earth Changes & Environmental Events

 - **Kobe, Japan earthquake** predicted as coming “soon.”
+- When asked if it would be a big one, the response was an indecipherable phrase sounding like “Tonechance.”

 ---

 ## Health, Diet, and Supplements

 - “**Health** is harmed by **stasis**.”

 ---

 ## Control System & Sociopolitical Manipulation